Nik-Reddy/AlmaO1A/README.md

 Python Script that contains the FAST API development and use of LLM  model to respond to a given USER CV as text input.
 ### Prompt_file.txt:
 This file contains the prompting approach used in the process of understanding the input CV text and provides a systematic approach to analyze and provide results based on the given 8 criteria to classify a user into a [LOW, MEDIUM, HIGH] qualified category.
+### .github/workflow.yml:
+YAML file to include the configurations related to the script execution and API_KEYS used as part of security (parameterized variables)
+### templates Folder:
+Includes the front-end component of the application developed mostly in HTML/CSS and can extend this to Angular or more advanced frameworks.
+### Sample Resume Folder:
+Attached sample resume considering different criteria satisfied against different users to gauge the performance of the Language Model analysis, further aided in getting accurate and improvised prompting considering the background of the candidate.

+## Approach:
 ### Prompt Engineering: Leveraged various prompting techniques like:
 ##### Chain of Thought (CoT) Prompting: mimic a step-by-step reasoning process
 ##### Contextual Embedding: setting the stage for the kind of analysis required